fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/RegulatoryElementTagging.md

 Speed limits work very similar to traffic signs.
 If they are put up by a traffic sign, they simply reference this traffic sign.
 Similar for the *ref_line* and the *cancels* role.
 The `TrafficRules` class then takes care of interpreting the speed limit from the `subtype` of the referenced traffic sign.

 Alternatively, if the speed limit does not originate from a traffic sign, a `sign_type` tag can be used to define the speed limit.
 The value should contain the unit, eg "50 km/h". mph or mps or similar units are possible as well.
 If no unit is given, km/h is assumed.

-### Traffic Light

-Traffic lights are also similar to traffic signs.
-Instead of a sign, the light itself is referenced as *refers* parameter.
-The *cancels* and *cancels_line* role have no meaning for traffic lights.
-The *ref_line* can reference the respective stop line.
-If they are not present, the stop line is implicitly at the end of the lanelet or Area.

 ### Right of Way